mnelissen/coo/README.md

 ### Call inherited functions

-In general member names and therefore function calls are unique.
+In general, member names and therefore function calls are unique.
 But when overriding an inherited method, it often makes sense to call the inherited function.
 Plain calling it would translate to a virtual method call, most likely causing a loop.
 Therefore, similar syntax to C++ is supported to